Daycare Flooring Ideas for Kids - Safety and Maintenance

 Related Product: Home Exercise and Play Mat 20 mm

 By Kim Butler

 The first concern of preschool owners and teachers, as well as daycare providers, is the safety of the children under their care.
 All preschools, from the national chains like Kindercare and Bright Horizons, to ''Grandma Lois's Learning Center'' down the street want the little ones in their care to be safe.
 Safety factors into many of the ways a preschool environment is designed, from furniture to outdoor environments, and even to the floors.
-If you are in the process of outfitting a new or existing preschool or daycare with flooring, let's start with the attributes you need to make sure this floor is safe for small children.
+If you are in the process of outfitting a new or existing preschool or daycare with flooring, let's start with the attributes you need to make sure this daycare flooring is safe for small children.
 We'll also talk about other issues like, comfort, cleanliness, and appearance.

 Babies crawl on, and children fall often, whether they are toddlers learning to walk, or just normal, active preschoolers.
 They are learning how to use their bodies, so you need to protect them from injuries both indoors and outside with safe, comfortable flooring that will cushion their falls.
 Concrete and hard tile are simply too hard.
 Cushioning the floor with foam mats, rubber flooring, or carpet is the way to go.